michaellinch/Natural_Language_Processing/README.md

 # 💄 Amazon Luxury Beauty Reviews - Natural Language Processing (NLP) Analysis

-An end-to-end Natural Language Processing (NLP) project analysing over 22,000 Amazon Luxury Beauty customer reviews.
-The project transforms unstructured review text into business insights through text preprocessing, sentiment analysis, Named Entity Recognition (NER), and topic modelling.
+An end-to-end **Natural Language Processing (NLP)** project analysing Amazon **Luxury Beauty** customer reviews.
+This project demonstrates how unstructured customer feedback can be transformed into meaningful business insights through text preprocessing, sentiment analysis, Named Entity Recognition (NER), and topic modelling.

 ---

 ## 🚀 Project Overview

-Customer reviews contain valuable information about product quality, customer satisfaction, and purchasing behaviour.
-This project applies multiple NLP techniques to discover patterns hidden within Amazon Luxury Beauty reviews and answer questions such as:
+Customer reviews provide valuable information about product quality, customer satisfaction, and consumer preferences.
+This project applies several NLP techniques to thousands of Amazon Luxury Beauty reviews to answer key business questions:

 - What overall sentiment do customers express?
 - Which words and product features appear most frequently?
 - Which brands, products, and entities are commonly mentioned?
-- What major discussion topics emerge from thousands of customer reviews?
+- What major discussion topics emerge from customer reviews?

-The analysis demonstrates how NLP techniques can convert raw text into actionable business intelligence.
+The project demonstrates a complete NLP workflow, from raw text preprocessing to business insight generation.

 ---